onqtam/headjack/src/moderation.md

 > "As I've said for a long time, I don't mind moderation, I just want to be in charge of what I see.
 Give me the tools that the moderators have, let me be able to filter out bots at some confidence level; let me see "removed" posts, banned accounts; don't mess with my searches unless I've asked for that explicitly.
 Power to the people." - [source](https://news.ycombinator.com/item?id=33447848)

+> "Community moderation works.
+This was the overwhelming lesson of the early internet.
+It works because it mirrors the social interaction of real life, where social groups exclude people who don’t fit in.
+And it works because it distributes the task of policing the internet to a vast number of volunteers, who provide the free labor of keeping forums fun, because to them maintaining a community is a labor of love.
+And it works because if you don’t like the forum you’re in — if the mods are being too harsh, or if they’re being too lenient and the community has been taken over by trolls — you just walk away and find another forum." - [source](https://noahpinion.substack.com/p/the-internet-wants-to-be-fragmented)